Forms

 Disabled Veterans Exemption

 MCL 211.7b provides for a property tax exemption of real property used and owned as homestead by disabled veteran or individual.
-In order to receive the Disabled Veterans Exemption, a taxpayer must annually file a completed affidavit along with required documentation, with the Assessor, or the Board of Review where the property is located.
+In order to receive the Disabled Veterans Exemption, a taxpayer must annually file a completed affidavit along with required documentation, with the Assessor for the municipality in which the property is located.

 For more information about the Disabled Veterans Exemption visit the Treasury Website.
 View the Affidavit (PDF) here.